Battle of the Sexes (tennis): 1936: Dorothy Round vs. H.W. "Bunny" Austin

+1939: Alice Marble vs. Cyril Kemp

+Alice Marble (USA), one of the best players of her day, came to Dublin in 1939 to compete in the Irish Championships at Fitzwilliam Lawn Tennis Club and during her stay played an exhibition match against leading Irish tennis player Cyril Kemp.
+Marble won the hard-fought match 9–7, 8–6.
+A full account of the match can be found in the Irish Times edition of 14 July 1939.

+Marble won 18 major championships in her career – five in singles (including 4 US Championships), six in women's doubles, and seven in mixed doubles.
+In the week before her appearance in Dublin, she had become the first woman of the century to win the Triple Crown at Wimbledon – the Mixed Doubles (with Bobby Riggs, US), the Ladies' Doubles (with Sarah Palfrey, US), and the Ladies' Singles titles.
+She was ranked world No. 1 in 1939.

+Kemp was a tennis player of significant accomplishment, including making 9 Davis Cup appearances for Ireland from 1946 to 1952, and winning the Men's Singles Open Irish championships in 1950.

 1975: ATP Tour

-In 1975, Ion Tiriac defeated Abigail Maynard 6–0, 6–0 in their round one match at the then coed men's pro circuit (later renamed ATP Tour) of USTA's Fairfiled County International Tennis Championship.
+In 1975, Ion Tiriac defeated Abigail Maynard 6–0, 6–0 in their round one match at the then coed men's pro circuit (later renamed ATP Tour) of USTA's Fairfield County International Tennis Championship.

 1975: Challenge of the Sexes

 On October 26, 1975, a Challenge of the Sexes event was held in Mission Viejo, California, televised on CBS.
 It involved male and female athletes from various sports, such as Laura Baugh and Jane Blalock vs. Hale Irwin and Doug Sanders in golf, and Jerry West vs. Karen Logan in basketball.
 The tennis event pitted future Wimbledon champion Virginia Wade vs. Björn Borg, and Ilie Nastase vs. Evonne Goolagong.
-A single set was played where the men were limited to one serve and the women had the added area of the alleys for shot placement.
+The games had handicapped rules favoring the women where the men were limited to one serve and the women had the added area of the alleys for shot placement.
 Borg, Wade, and Goolagong entered the court in standard attire and demeanor, while Nastase entered wearing a dress.
 With Martina Navratilova also in the packed audience, Borg defeated Wade 6–3, but Goolagong defeated Nastase 7–5.